Science capital: ASPIRES

 This project was first based at King’s College London, having moved to the UCL Institute of Education in March 2017.
 It is funded by the Economic and Social Research Council.

 Science capital in practice

 Science capital is used across a variety of educational settings to support science learning, particularly for children.
 For instance, one British school aims to help students to develop science capital through taking part in science clubs, while on a larger scale, the Science Museum Group uses science capital as a concept to inform their strategy and work across all their partner institutions.
 In Ireland, Science Gallery Dublin aims to increase visitors’ science capital through their exhibitions.
 Similarly, in the US the Science Museum of Minnesota is working with science capital to combat inequalities in access to, and participation in, science learning.

-In October 2017 the Science Capital Teaching Approach was launched at the National STEM Learning Centre in York, UK.
+In October 2017 the Science Capital Teaching Approach was launched at the National STEM Learning Centre in York, England.
 The approach was co-developed and trialled over four years between Enterprising Science researchers and secondary science teachers in England.